 Prime interest rates are primarily used by banks at which they lend to their preferred or favorite customers, especially those that have excellent credit scores.
 Banks calculate and adjust this rate according to the federal funds rate, which is used inside banks for lending to and borrowing form each other.

 Let us end the post on how you can actually earn above average returns by lending money to SMEs.
-On our platform we have around 30 assets, which are short term loans with interest rates between 10-12%.
+On our platform we currently have around 60 assets, which are short term loans with interest rates between 7-11%.
 You can start investing flexible amounts and earn interest from the first day.
 Each asset has an extra guarantee, which means you will not lose your invested money.
 They are handpicked by loan originators that have been in business for many years.
 That’s another benefit of investing on our platform.

 Disclaimer: It is important to point out that the approach presented here is not necessarily suitable for everyone and is presented for information purposes only.
 It is not intended to be investment advice.
 You should seek a duly licensed professional for investment advice matching your specific situation.